Keyword research is an integral part of any digital marketing strategy, and its importance will never fade away. Here’s

 Keyword Difficulty: Find a Competitive Edge

-As you probably know, you won’t be able to rank highly for every keyword in your master list right away.
+As you probably know, you won’t be able to rank highly for every keyword in your main list right away.
 You need to choose wisely where to put your efforts first.

 This metric index is a percentage (1–100%).
 The higher it is, the harder it would be to outrank your competitors in organic search results.